 The best idea is to rely on the food scientists with the most up to date research at their fingertips and if they are not talking antioxidants, metaflammation, lifestyle medicine and glycobiology or are suggesting that conventional fruits and vegetables are enough for a healthy diet, then beware.
 They are living in the Dark Ages of nutrition.

 It’s not you.
 It’s ... – well, it’s our food

 If you have followed my past blogs on the sugar, sucrose which is being bred into our fruits and vegetables or the new protein called gliadin which has been introduced into wheat over the last 40 years, you’ll know the reasons we are gaining weight as a population.
 Check them out here, here and here.

 You may have followed my articles or heard me interviewed on the falling nutritional density of our diets and how we are unconsciously ‘foraging’ for micro-nutrients such as minerals and antioxidants, anti-inflammatories and enzyme regulators.
-These components are largely missing from our modern diets and as we are ‘driven’ to satiate our metabolic needs for these ingredients we eat out high energy, nutritionally dilute foods and get fat in the process.
+These components are largely missing from our modern diets and as we are ‘driven’ to satiate our metabolic needs for these ingredients we eat what we can find which are generally high energy, nutritionally dilute foods and we get fat in the process.

 So what are the critical biochemical processes that are involved in making us fat?

 This hormone is produced by the pancreas in response to sugars we consume.
 Interestingly, even sugar replacements such as aspartame and stevia can cause increased production of insulin so our pancreas is in some ways reacting to the sweet taste our brains detect in our food and drink rather than the sugars we absorb.
 This makes sense as once the sugars are in the blood, it’s a little late for insulin production.